cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

    cluster and the source.
 This method requires configuring network connections and implementing appropriate administrative and security measures to ensure seamless data transfer.
-2. **WAL Archive**: Utilize the WAL (Write-Ahead Logging) archive stored in an object store.
-WAL files are regularly transferred from the source to the object store, from where the `barman-cloud-wal-restore` utility retrieves them for the replica cluster.
+2. **WAL Archive**: Use the WAL (Write-Ahead Logging) archive stored in an object store.
+WAL files are regularly transferred from the source cluster to the object store, from where the `barman-cloud-wal-restore` utility retrieves them for the replica cluster.
 3. **Hybrid Approach**: Combine both streaming replication and WAL archive methods.
 PostgreSQL can manage and switch between these two approaches as needed to ensure data consistency and availability.